 I use a range of techniques within the session to provide relief from the day-to-day stress or to work out a specific injury/pain area.
 I often tell new clients, "Some of my techniques may feel different that what you've previously experienced.
 It may feel like I'm not doing anything and you may not feel the effects while you are on the table, but you will most certainly feel lighter when you stand up."

 Each year I find continuing educational classes that allow me to grow as a therapist to effectively treat my clients.
-I am currently studying Spontaneous Muscle Release Technique with Full Circle School and will be a SMRT TA beginning in 2017.
+I am currently studying Spontaneous Muscle Release Technique with Full Circle School and am a SMRT teaching assistant.

 My other interests include working with local theatre groups, Irish dancing, cross-stitching, writing, reading and traveling.